maxim-grishaev/fly-src/README.md

 - `SchedulerService` is quite abstract, so its only responsibility is to periodically call a "task": an object containing async `run` function with some retry logic parameters.
 - The `TaskerService` is a glue layer between `SchedulerService` and **vendors**.
 It is responsible for calling a vendor (fetching the data) and saving results to the DB. `TaskerService` can also be used to schedule cleanup stale data.
 Not implemented, though.
 - Web API: a basic select from the DB, roughly: `SELECT * FROM tickets WHERE bestBefore > now()`.
 This is how we make sure that no stale data is returned to the client.
 The result is cached with a TTL of minimal `bestBefore - now()`.
-- `bestBefore` is also returned in the response, so the client can decide whether it needs to refresh the data or not if it becomes stale since the request is made.

 # Response time